artificialstarlight/Magic-Squares/README.md

 - Only uses two arithmetic progressions to generate a square, and doesn't rearrange the progressions to try new combinations

-- Chooses a random number each time, doesn't have a list saved of random numbers known to not work
+- ~~Chooses a random number each time, doesn't have a list saved of random numbers known to not work~~ FIXED

 I will work on fixing the above problems....

+# If you want to use this yourself:

+Have Python 3 installed on your system, and make sure you have the json module installed.
+Create a file, anywhere, and place the .py and two .json files in there.
+Run the .py file